 Too Much Soapboxing

 Addressing public concerns, offering solutions to problems, and bringing up little-known issues often result in successful blog posts.
 Taking on the negative shows a writer’s opinion and passion.
 It also gives users the answers they’re looking for.
 Unfortunately, many writers have gone too far.
 Constant soapboxing drags readers down.
 It can even cause you to lose readers.
-Instead of whining your way through 500 words, address an issue and move on to solution.
+Instead of whining your way through 500 words, address an issue and move on to a solution.
 Remember: It’s always better to be a Positive Polly than a Negative Nancy (unless, of course, you’re using humor).

 The next time you venture to your keyboard, avoid these three recurring missteps.
-Preventing bad habits and developing an effective writing style will get you on the road to cyber stardom.
+Preventing bad habits and developing an effective writing style will get you on the road to cyber-stardom.

 Read more of the latest news and insights from thought leaders in content promotion and distribution.

 Welcome to a community dedicated to solving the challenge of getting online content seen and consumed by the right audience on the best channels.

 Get the latest content promotion news and insights everyday.